This happy, feel-good kale salad recipe is packed with colorful vegetables, crispy chickpeas, avocado, cranberries, and pepitas. Great for lunch!

 Assembling Your Kale Salad

 Layer everything in (this is your Insta-worthy moment!) then toss and douse it all with the carrot ginger dressing.
 Serve the salad right away, or pack it up for lunches throughout the week.
 It can be stored dressed since kale leaves are so sturdy.
 If you’re packing this for multiple days, I would keep the avocado separate and add it to the salad before you leave for work.
-See this post for more of my best lunch-packing tips!
+See this post for more of my best meal prep tips and this one for more lunch ideas.

 If you love this kale salad recipe…